tgherzog/apidocs/API_Subnational_Data_Queries.md

 ---

 *TGH: all of the download URLs I tried were broken.
-Needs review* The Subnational API provides access to World Bank datasets that have data at a subnational level.
-Currently, the following datasets are accessible:
-* Subnational Population (source=50)
-* Subnational Poverty (source=38)
-* Subnational Malnutrition Database (source=5)
-* Africa Development Indicators (source=11)
-* Country Partnership Strategy for India (FY2013 - 17) (source=41)
-* Indonesia Database for Policy and Economic Research (source=45)
+Needs review*

-Selected indicators are available for "admin level 1" and "admin level 2" boundaries (the first and second subnational levels) and can be called by the API.
-"Admin level 1" boundaries are usually referred to as states, regions, or provinces within a country, whereas "Admin level 2" boundaries refer to districts or counties within states, regions or provinces.
+Selected indicators are available for "admin level 1" boundaries (the first subnational level) and can be called by the API.
+"Admin level 1" boundaries are usually referred to as states, regions, or provinces within a country.

 For example, the indicator Sub-National Malnutrition prevalence, weight for age (% of children under 5), or SN.SH.STA.MALN.ZS, is available for thirteen "admin level1" boundaries in El Salvador.

-For some countries, data is also provided at "Admin 0.5" level.
-"Admin 0.5" refers to aggregate regions within a country that are not recognised administrative regions.
-For example, Admin 0.5 level data is available for Afghanistan, providing for Central, East, North, North East, South, South West, West and West Central regions.

 Web developers can use this API in real time to support their own applications, so long as they abide by the World Bank"s [Terms of Use](http://data.worldbank.org/summary-terms-of-use).